tsoumarios/SMTP_Implementation/README.md

 ##########################################

-# This implemetation can executes the following SMTP commands:
+# This implemetation can execute the following SMTP commands:

 HELO, MAIL FROM, RCPT TO, DATA, NOOP, RSET, VRFY, EXPN, HELP, QUIT